dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### alg

-The alg parameter dsecribed the method used for signing the file payload at the given url.
+The alg parameter describes the method used for signing the file payload at the given url.
 Only one method of signing of externally referenced files is defined in this document.
 So only one value is defined for the alg parameter.